-Don’t be in a hurry and compromise on this part, as this is the initial groundwork for becoming a pianist.
-The piano key layout, note names, and piano finger numbers must become as familiar to the pianist as the controls of a machine are to a mechanic.
+Don’t hurry and compromise on this part, as this is the initial groundwork for becoming a pianist.
+The piano key layout, note names, and piano finger numbers must become as familiar to the pianist as the machine’s controls are to a mechanic.

+How to Learn to Play the Piano?
 After mastering the basics, improvisation is the key.
 Try to sing along with your improvised lines.
 Improvise solos with your left hand alone.
-This will automatically, enhance your “hearing” ability.
-Try to play very slowly and try to really ‘hear’ every note with your inner ear before you play it.
+This will automatically enhance your “hearing” ability.
+Try to play very slowly and really ‘hear’ every note with your inner ear before you play it.
 It helps while working with challenging chord progressions.

-Generally, there are two kinds of pianists: those that improvise really well, i.e. playing by ear and those that sight read sheet music very well i.e. playing by sight.
+Generally, there are two kinds of pianists: those that improvise well, i.e., playing by ear, and those that sight-read sheet music very well i.e., playing by sight.
 It’s rare to find a pianist who does both very well.
 So, whichever approach you take, focus on the music theory.

 Play Classical Pieces

-Now, classical music may seem boring to a lot of people, but technically it is very demanding.
+Now, classical music may seem boring to many people, but technically it is very demanding.
 Once you master some classical pieces, you will see a lot of improvement in your technical abilities.

-To master the piano, you need professional help.
-A lot of people learn the piano without taking lessons, maybe through YouTube videos or other sources.
-Though, it helps, but initially, a professional help is must.
+To master the Piano, you need professional help.
+Many people learn the Piano without taking lessons, maybe through YouTube videos or other sources.
+Though it helps, initially, professional help is a must.

 Always remember that nothing can beat having someone as a mentor or a person who knows your skills and guides you.
-They can tell you what would be good to learn for your level, and what to work on to improve.
+They can tell you what would be good to learn for your level and what to improve.

 Thus, taking lessons at the initial stage is highly recommended.

-Let’s be realistic, lives these days are really busy.
-Giving 7 days a week is not possible for most of us.
-So, even if you practice 4 days a week, precisely and gives 100% of you, it is more than enough.
+Let’s be realistic; lives these days are really busy.
+Giving seven days a week is not possible for most of us.
+So, even if you practice four days a week precisely and give 100% of yourself, it is more than enough.

 Variety of Music

-Try to inculcate variety in your music, i.e. practice a wide variety of music.
-The change of pace will be fun and you will learn some new things to apply to your usual style.
+Try to teach variety in your music, i.e., practice a wide variety of music.
+The change of pace will be fun, and you will learn some new things to apply to your usual style.
 For instance, play some jazz, rock, folk, or classical-style improvisations.

 Enjoy the Instrument

-The last thing that is the main and core of learning piano; is to enjoy at each and every step.
-Playing piano is a great stress buster.
-Love what you are doing and you will witness how exponentially you grow.
+The last thing that is the main and core of learning piano; is to enjoy at every step.
+Playing Piano is a great stress buster.
+Love what you are doing, and you will witness how exponentially you grow.

-Technology these days, have improved a lot.
-Piano market is no different.
-Many digital pianos come with additional cool features to make playing and learning more fun, such as intelligent accompaniments that follow your playing, computer connectivity via USB, and iPhone and iPad apps for using your favourite iOS devices with the piano, that make learning comparatively easier and much more fun.
+Technology these days have improved a lot.
+The piano market is no different.
+Many digital pianos come with additional cool features to make playing and learning more fun, such as intelligent accompaniments that follow your playing, computer connectivity via USB, and iPhone and iPad apps for using your favorite iOS devices with the Piano that make learning comparatively easier and much more fun.